MicrosoftDocs/azure-docs/articles/event-grid/handler-event-hubs.md

 | [Resource Manager template: custom topic and Event Hubs endpoint](https://github.com/Azure/azure-quickstart-templates/tree/master/101-event-grid-event-hubs-handler)| A Resource Manager template that creates a subscription for a custom topic.
 It sends events to an Azure Event Hubs. |

 ## Next steps

-* For an introduction to Event Grid, see [About Event Grid](overview.md).
+For an introduction to Event Grid, see [About Event Grid](overview.md).
-* To quickly get started using Event Grid, see [Create and route custom events with Azure Event Grid](custom-event-quickstart.md).